A COMPREHENSIVE ONLINE STUDY AND CERTIFICATE PROGRAM ON THE WINES OF BORDEAUX!

 3-Bordeaux Viticulture Today

 Sandra Duboscq, consultant winemaker for over 50 Medoc properties, takes us on a journey through today’s vineyards of Bordeaux.
-She examines recent technical advances, the growth of responsible viticulture, the influence of global warning and what we can expect tomorrow.
+She examines recent technical advances, the growth of responsible viticulture, the influence of global warming and what we can expect tomorrow.

 4-The Classifications of Bordeaux